On the industry and market :

 He said that he has seen prototypes from every mobile phone partner of OHA.
 Instead of having carrier executives decide which applications are best for users, the big companies should embrace the “long tail".

-"the world is shifting to openness, even in mobile phones.
+He added, "the world is shifting to openness, even in mobile phones.
 Linux-based phones have hit the market, Apple has created excitement around the iPhone, and there is excitement about Android platform.
 Those phones will be more useful to consumers, because they will be built around openness and thus have access to a wealth of third-party applications.

 Speaking on the current lot of phones, he said, "Most of the phones aren’t smart, meaning that developers can’t create third-party applications for the vast majority of phones in the world.
 The lack of openness means that the dynamic world of mash-ups on the web just isn’t possible with phones.The phones have closed, native environments that make it very difficult for applications developers to do what they want to do,” he said.
-“The business models in mobile are also somewhat broken.He said Google is working with carriers to open their networks and open their phones and drive down the costs of cell phones.
+“The business models in mobile are also somewhat broken.”He said Google is working with carriers to open their networks and open their phones and drive down the costs of cell phones.
 And as an indication of carriers' shift to openness, Verizon is about to launch its specs for open handsets.
 "The carriers are embracing openness for market reasons", he said.
 Full HTML capable web browsers will be available on these phones and display content that can be viewed easily on a small screen.

 On Linux, Android and being Open :